nedwards/nextjs-starter/README.md

 ### Setting up Resend

-To test the contact form you will need to setup an account with <a href="https://resend.com/" target="_blank">Resend</a>.
+To test the contact and newsletter subscription form you will need to setup an account with <a href="https://resend.com/" target="_blank">Resend</a>.

 Once you have access to the resend dashboard you can create your own api key which will be added to the `RESEND_API_KEY` found in your `.env.local` file.

 ##### Steps

 - Go to <a href="https://resend.com/" target="_blank">Resend</a> and setup an account.
-- Once logged in, click the `API Keys` link from the left hand menu.
+- Once logged in, click the `API Keys` link.
 - Then click the `+ Create API key` button.
-- You can name the api key, let's call it `Contact Form` or any other relevant name.
+- Next step is to name the api key, let's call it `Full Access`, and make sure to set the permission to `Full Access`.
 - Then click `Add` and paste the api key value into the `RESEND_API_KEY` variable within your `.env.local` file.
+- Now go to the `Audiences` link and copy your `Audience ID` string into the `RESEND_AUDIENCE_ID` variable within your `.env.local` file.
+- Now your forms are all setup and ready to start sending and storing emails.